arayias/lab1/labs/lab-00/lab-00.md

 ![](lab-00_files/figure-gfm/new-bar-plot-1.png)<!-- -->

-The plot isn’t a good visualisation, because if you extended it to everyone taking this we would probably not have many overlaping hobbies.
+The plot isn’t a good visualisation, because if you extended it to everyone taking this course we would probably not have many overlaping hobbies.
 Instead of giving the option for everyone to write their exact hobby we can group them (e.g. outdoor activities) or give a selection of hobbies.